 Dr. Benedict S. B. CHAN

-Assistant Professor, Department of Religion and Philosophy
+Associate Professor, Department of Religion and Philosophy

 PhD, Philosophy, University of Maryland, College Park